 No new COVID-19 cases in districts

-No new cases of COVID-19 were reported in Salem, Namakkal, Erode, Krishnagiri and Dharmapuri districts on Sunday.
-As per bulletin, there are five active cases in Salem, one in Namakkal and two cases in Krishnagiri.
+No new COVID-19 positive cases were reported in five districts - Salem, Namakkal, Krishnagiri, Dharmapuri and Erode - on Sunday.
+As per bulletin, there are four active cases in Salem and Erode, two cases in Krishnagiri and one in Dharmapuri.

 - Comments will be moderated by The Hindu editorial team.